dtheasby/webdriverio-examples/README.md

 …
 ```

+We’ve added `getElementID` to the prototype so that every instanced page-object has access to it without re-declaring it each time, as this could adversely affect memory usage during large-scale parallel tests.

 WebdriverIO is slightly awkward in the way it deals with elements.
 We’re unable to pass elements around as first-class citizens, so instead we’re left passing around WebElement ID’s of the elements we want, or string references for selectors, and re-finding the element when we need it.
-As a result, in a larger project, it might be beneficial to have `getElementID` as a generic helper function in a helper module, so that whenever we need to perform an action on an element we can easily call that function and grab the element’s ID and pass that forward.
-However, we’ll keep it in our Dev Guide page-object for now.
+As a result, in a larger project, it might be beneficial to have `getElementID` as a generic helper function in a helper module, so that whenever we need to perform an action on an element we can easily call that function.
+However, we’ll keep it in our Dev Guide page-object for now, as our test spec is testing the associated page.
-We’ve added `getElementID` to the prototype so that each instanced page-object has access to it without re-declaring it each time, as this could adversely affect memory usage during large-scale parallel tests.

 The final function we need implements `elementIdElements`, and returns the length of the resulting WebElement JSON array:

 ```javascript
 //./test/page-objects/DevGuidePageObject.js